Transfer Learning for Contextual Multi-armed Bandits: Introduction

-We consider the following setting of transfer learning for contextual multi-armed bandits.
-Let $Q$ and $P$ be two probability distributions over $[0,1]^{d}\times[0,1]^{K}$ that generate a sequence of independent random vectors $(X_{t},Y^{(1)}_{t},\cdots,Y^{(K)}_{t})_{t \geq 1}$ associated with $K$-armed contextual bandits.
+In this work, we consider the following setting of transfer learning for contextual multi-armed bandits.
+Let $Q$ and $P$ be two probability distributions over $[0,1]^{d}\times[0,1]^{K}$ that generate a sequence of independent random vectors $(X_{t},Y^{(1)}_{t},\cdots,Y^{(K)}_{t})_{t \geq 1}$ associated with a contextual $K$-armed bandit.
 Here, $(X_{t})_{t \geq 1}$ is a sequence of i.i.d.~random vectors in $\mathcal{X}\coloneqq[0,1]^{d}$ representing the covariates.
-And for each $1\leq k \leq K$ and $t \geq 1$, $Y^{(k)}_{t}$ is a random variable in $[0,1]$ indicating the reward yielded by arm $k$ at time $t$, with conditional expectation given by $\mathbb{E}[ Y_{t}^{(k)} \,|\, X_{t}] = f_{k}(X_{t})$, where $f_{k}:\mathcal{X}\rightarrow[0,1]$ is referred to as reward function.
+For each $1\leq k \leq K$ and $t \geq 1$, $Y^{(k)}_{t}$ is a random variable in $[0,1]$ indicating the reward yielded by arm $k$ at time $t$, with conditional expectation given by $\mathbb{E}[ Y_{t}^{(k)} \,|\, X_{t}] = f_{k}(X_{t})$, where $f_{k}:\mathcal{X}\rightarrow[0,1]$ is referred to as a reward function.
 The bandit game operates as follows: at each time step $t$, given side information $X_t$, the decision-maker pulls one of the $K$ arms, denoted by $\pi_{t}$, and receives the random reward $Y_t^{(\pi_{t})}$.
+Suppose that before the $Q$-bandit game starts, we have access to pre-collected samples $\{ (X_{i}^{P}, \pi_{i}^{P}, Y_{i}^{(\pi_{i}^{P})}) \}_{i=1}^{n_{P}}$, generated from a source bandit with underlying distribution $P$.
 Throughout the paper, $Q$ refers to the target distribution about which we wish to make statistical inferences; $P$ stands for the source distribution from which we have collected data to improve the decision-making under $Q$.
-We use $Q$-bandit (resp.~$P$-bandit) to represent the bandit with distribution $Q$ (resp.~$P$).
-In addition, we use superscripts $Q$ and $P$ to refer to quantities associated with $Q$-bandit and $P$-bandit, respectively.
-Suppose that before the $Q$-bandit game starts, we have access to pre-collected samples $\{ (X_{i}^{P}, \pi_{i}^{P}, Y_{i}^{(\pi_{i}^{P})}) \}_{1 \leq i \leq n_{P}}$, generated from a source bandit with the underlying distribution $P$.
+We use the $Q$-bandit (resp.~$P$-bandit) to represent the bandit with distribution $Q$ (resp.~$P$).
+In addition, we use superscripts $Q$ and $P$ to refer to quantities associated with the $Q$-bandit and the $P$-bandit, respectively.
 Our goal is to design a policy $\pi = \{\pi_{t} \}_{t \geq 1}$ that maximizes the expected cumulative rewards under the target distribution $Q$.
 The performance of the policy $\pi$ can be measured by its cumulative regret over $n_{Q}$ time steps, given by